arskom/spyne/README.md

 Development Requirements
 ------------------------
-* Most examples and tests require Python 2.5 or greater
+* Most examples and tests require Python 2.5 and greater.
+You need Python 2.7 to run all of the tests.
 * Twisted is required for `rpclib.test.interop.server.basic` and `rpclib.test.interop.server.static`.
 * To run automated tests, see instructions under test/README